Gr\"unwald version of van der Waerden's theorem for semi-modules: Introduction

+An $x\in X$ is an \textit{almost periodic} (a.p.) \textit{point} of $(\varphi,M,X)$ if and only if $\mathrm{cls}_XM_\varphi[x]$ is a minimal subset of $X$.
+This can be extended to any semigroup $M$ acting on a compact Hausdorff space. \end{sn}

-We can then obtain the following topological Regional Multiple Recurrence Theorem, which generalizes and strengthens a classical theorem of Furstenberg and Weiss 1978~\cite[Theorem~1.5]{FW} that is for the invertible case of $G=\mathbb{Z}^m$ over the canonical ring $(\mathbb{Z},+,\cdot)$ where $G$ acts on a compact metric space.
-However, our state space $X$ is not necessarily to be metrizable here.
+We can then obtain the following ``Regional Multiple Recurrence Theorem'' which generalizes and strengthens the classical theorem of Furstenberg and Weiss 1978~\cite[Theorem~1.5]{FW} that is for the invertible case of $M=\mathbb{Z}^m$ over the canonical ring $(\mathbb{Z},+,\cdot)$ where $M$ acts on a compact metric space.
+However, our phase space $X$ is not necessarily metrizable here.
 This point is important for our subsequent applications.